A note on balancing sequences and application to cryptography: Preliminaries

-We start this section with $abc$ conjecture, it was propounded by D. Masser ($1985$) and J. Oesterl\'{e} ($1988$).
-We state the $abc$ conjecture as given in (\cite[p.
-281]{gyo}).
-For any $\epsilon>0$, there is a constant $C_{\epsilon}$ which depends only on $\epsilon$ such that for every triple of positive integers $a, \, b, \,c$ satisfying $a+b=c$ with $gcd(a, \, b)=1$ we have
+The $abc$ conjecture was formulated by Oesterl\'{e}\cite{oesterle} and Masser \cite{masser}.
+We state the $abc$ conjecture \cite{gyo} below: \\For any given real number $\varepsilon>0$, there is a constant $C_{\varepsilon}$ which depends only on $\varepsilon$ such that for every triple of positive integers $a, \, b, \,c$ satisfying $a+b=c$ with $\gcd(a, b)=1$, we have